 New Zealand Dollar Wiki

 The New Zealand dollar (sign: $; code: NZD, also abbreviated NZ$) (Māori: tāra o Aotearoa) is the official currency and legal tender of New Zealand, the Cook Islands, Niue, the Ross Dependency, Tokelau, and a British territory, the Pitcairn Islands.
 Within New Zealand, it is almost always abbreviated with the dollar sign ($), with "NZ$" sometimes used to distinguish it from other dollar-denominated currencies.
 In the context of currency trading, it is often informally called the "Kiwi" or "Kiwi dollar", since New Zealand is commonly associated with the kiwi and the one-dollar coin depicts the indigenous bird on its reverse.
 Introduced in 1967, the dollar is subdivided into 100 cents.
 Altogether there are ten denominations—five coins and five banknotes—with the smallest being the 10-cent coin.
 Formerly there were lower denominations, but those were discontinued due to inflation and production costs.
-The New Zealand dollar is consistently one of the 10 most traded currencies in the world, representing approximately 2.0% of global foreign exchange market daily turnover in 2013.
+The New Zealand dollar is the eleventh most traded currency in the world, representing 2.1% of global foreign exchange market daily turnover in 2019.
 With currencyconverts.com you can convert New Zealand Dollar ($) to any other foreign currency.
 To convert a certain amount of New Zealand Dollar use currency converter.
 This page provides a free online information about currency conversion or exchange rates for world fiat currencies.
 Exchange rates for New Zealand Dollar is calculated from mid-market real price and updates daily.
 Usually people search for NZD exchange rate before business travel to Cook Islands, New Zealand, Niue, Pitcairn, Tokelau, or during trip to other countries and want to check rate of New Zealand Dollar in local money.
 On this page you can convert New Zealand Dollar to main foreign currencies, get fast access to most used amounts of NZD or aether calculate any amount of New Zealand Dollar in other fiat money.